-Stunning birds like kingfishers, rollers, guineafowl, starlings, sunbirds, barbets, hornbills, bushshrikes and bee-eaters can be seen as can a the rich diversity of raptors.
+Stunning birds like kingfishers, rollers, guineafowl, starlings, sunbirds, barbets, hornbills, bushshrikes and bee-eaters can be seen as can a rich diversity of raptors.
 Bataleur, snake eagle, martial eagle, fish eagle, falcons, buzzards and goshawks aplenty.
 The waterbirding safari is among the world’s finest with wetlands throughout Africa supporting a wealth of wonderful birdlife.
 Storks, herons, shorebirds, pelicans, waterfowl to name a few.

 Seeing more diversity in bird species is all about changing habitat.
-In general, for birders we recommend it’s better to spend longer in each park to avoid missing birds and animals and we offer activities in the best light so you get outstanding sightings.
+In general, for birders we recommend, it’s better to spend longer in each park to avoid missing birds and animals and we offer activities in the best light so you get outstanding sightings.

 Twitchers may prefer to keep on the move, visiting as many different national parks and likely bird habitats as possible logistically with given timeframes and budgets.